-In general, routes cannot be changed, but please contact the Lobo Cancer Challenge staff directly at email@example.com.
+In general, routes cannot be changed.
+If you need to change your route after registering, please contact the Lobo Cancer Challenge staff directly at firstname.lastname@example.org.

-Does my rider registration fee count toward my fundraising commitment?
+Does my registration fee count toward my fundraising commitment?

 No. The registration fee covers a portion of the cost for a great experience on your bike ride or 5K run/walk.
 Beyond that, our generous sponsors cover the remaining costs to produce the event, so that 100 percent of every dollar you raise goes directly to advanced research and world-class patient care at the UNM Comprehensive Cancer Center.

-Is my registration fee refundable if I’m unable to ride for any reason?
+Is my registration fee refundable if I’m unable to participate for any reason?